 Address: Willy-Brandt-Platz 1, 38440 Wolfsburg, Germany

 The building is structured to resemble a spaceship.
 The building is about 290,000 square feet.
-The concept of the spaceship-designed building tries to pronounce the intention of the center in the first place.
+The concept of the spaceship-designed building tries to pronounce the center’s intention in the first place.

 The major level of the structure strictly for the exhibition is 26ft raised above ground level.
 There are about three hundred and fifty exhibits in the science center.
 These exhibits try to delve into three folds of science: physical science, natural science, and earth science.

 The exhibits are replicas of their actual forms.
-Examples of these actual forms exhibited in the center are tornados (there’s a spot where an artificial tornado course is modeled), geysers, laser light, luminous gases, gravity, etc.
+Examples of these forms exhibited in the center are tornados (a spot where an artificial tornado course is modeled), geysers, laser light, luminous gases, gravity, etc.